How to Book a Mover

 Pro Tip: Do Not Pack Items You Don't Use

 Get rid of whatever you don't need, and you'll lighten your load considerably.
 Consider donating or using junk removal services to minimize the amount of items you need to move.
 Give your sofa to charity if the time has come.
-Don't pack old clutter that you've been holding onto for a long time.
-Sell anything that you didn't use in the past two years to help offset the cost of your move.
+Don't pack old clutter you've been holding onto for long.
+Sell anything that you haven't used in the past two years to help offset the cost of your move.

 There are often limitations on what things moving companies are permitted to move.
 These restrictions are due to a number of factors.
-First and foremost, some objects could be dangerous to the movers as well as the items themselves.
+First and foremost, some objects could be dangerous to the movers and the items themselves.

 Legal or regulatory limitations may also prevent moving companies from transporting specific objects.
 For instance, certain commodities might be restricted or illegal by federal, state, or local regulations, and movers might not have the right authorizations or licenses to move them.